webplatform/docs-wpd/Infrastructure/architecture/VM_roles/index.md

 * The upcoming infrastructure changes would have to be more specific as we’ll also need to have a PostgreSQL cluster and we’ll have to create a different role name for the different vendor.
 * We do not forbid database writes on ANY db server and that even though we may have one VM with the role masterdb because we want to be able to quickly change master.
 * It is planned to use new replication features such as ones that we can send writes to any nodes and the replication will be made consistent everywhere.
 This has to be tested first though.
+* At the beginning this VM was running on Ubuntu 10.04 with MySQL 5.1

 == sessions ==